 For example, the same leather bags are not bought by one type of customers only – there are the adventurers who want a buy-it-for-life bag and then there are the yuppies who want to show off with a boutique accessory at the teambuilding.

-You need to set up separate shopping experiences for diverse customers and that’s where various funnels are needed.
+You need to set up separate shopping experiences for diverse customers and that’s where various ecommerec conversion funnels are needed.

-Although there are many options to add steps and complexity, we’ll examine 3 of the conversion funnels that are fit for almost any online store.
+Although there are many options to add steps and complexity, we’ll examine 3 ecommerce funnel examples that are fit for almost any online store.

 Note: We start with acquisition because it varies from segment to segment; also, we may include retention steps.
 In theory, acquisition and retention are not part of the conversion funnel, but it’s to illustrate how the whole process continues goes – it’s not isolated from everything else.

-The structure of the funnel goes like this:
+The structure of the ecommerce funnel goes like this:

 Facebook ads -> Special landing page -> Add to cart event -> (Order completion) -> Abandon cart -> Facebook remarketing -> Landing page with promotion -> Order completion